Hivebound/pair-programming-test/README.md

 would be like for us to work together, as we are a highly collaborative team.

 Tips:
-- Treat this is a bidirectional session
+- Treat this as a bidirectional session.
 - Write the code as if you are writing production-quality code
 - Ask any questions that you might have
 - Talk through your thought processes